Salons & Convenings

 Asia Anchor Salon

 The Tokyo Salon establishes HSI's Asia anchor convening, hosted in February when senior decision-makers schedule cross-Pacific engagement following Davos.
-Programming will be developed in coordination with Japanese policy and academic institutions through 2026.
+It is built around Horizon Scan 003, which turns from legal instruments to industrial ones: compute allocation, energy and grid constraint, export controls, and standards-setting, and the question of what governance means when the binding constraints are physical.
+Programming will be developed with Japanese policy and academic institutions through 2026.

-The Tokyo Salon serves a particular function in the Institute's convening architecture: it is the anchor for cross-Pacific dialogue on AI governance, planetary risk, and the multilateral order, where U.S. and European institutional perspectives meet Asian regulatory and industrial perspectives in candid format.
+It serves a particular function in the convening architecture: the anchor for cross-Pacific dialogue on AI governance, planetary futures, and the multilateral order, where U.S. and European perspectives meet Asian regulatory and industrial ones in candid format.

 Anchoring

-Timed to the post-Davos window when senior leaders are scheduling Asia-region engagement.
-Date and venue confirmed in Q4 2026; invitations issued November 2026.
+Timed to the post-Davos window when senior leaders schedule Asia-region engagement.
+Date and venue to be confirmed as Japanese institutional partnerships are settled.

 Tier II

-The Institute's annual flagship anchors a deliberate publication-to-convening rhythm.
-The Annual Outlook publishes in late January, with informal HSI presence at the World Economic Forum that week to surface the year's findings to senior decision-makers in Davos.
-The flagship convening follows in late spring, after the Outlook has been read, debated, and absorbed across the Institute's network.
+The Institute's convening year is built around a deliberate publication-to-convening rhythm.
+The HSI Outlook publishes in late January; the Annual Summit follows in the spring, after the Outlook has been read, debated, and absorbed across the network.

 Geneva, Switzerland with Lake Geneva and the Jet d'Eau